suzanada/swe545_tictactoe_TermProject/README.md

 If the Client doesn’t respond for more than 5 minutes we assume that the client lost interest in the game or better couldn’t come up with an answer in that limited time.
 In this case the client is told that he/she has lost and the connection is automatically shut down.

+CONCLUSION

+Some minor bug fixes are made and a timer is added to illustrate a more entertaining game and get rid of unneccessary load on server.
+This project gave me a better understanding of Python, client–server architecture and distributed systems after applying the cumulation of knowledge I gathered from research and examples.